soma-y1029/Path-Finding-Algorithms-Visualizer/README.md

 ### A*
-Priority queue is used for A* data structure.
+Priority queue is used for A* algorithm.
 This PQ is based on a sum of greedy function that represents cost from start to current and heuristic fuction that represents cost from current and goal state.